DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 We had two definitions of gentrification.

-The second definition displaces people of color.
-We don't want that, so let's scrap it.
+Let's scrap the second one because we don't want anybody to be displaced.

 That leaves us with one definition of gentrification: higher income people (who tend to be white, [but often includes Asians too](https://home.treasury.gov/news/featured-stories/racial-inequality-in-the-united-states#:~:text=In%20addition%2C%20Black%20and%20Hispanic,as%20shown%20in%20Figure%204.)) moving into low-income neighborhoods (which tend to be be predominantly black and brown households). **This gentrification is rain**.

-* A neighborhood is flooded when it receives too much at once.
+* A neighborhood is flooded when it receives too much all at once.
 * Houses are changed or even destroyed, with new buildings taking their place.
 * Society behaves different before, during, and after a downpour.
 * When we don't prepare in advance, people and property are pushed out.
 * Neighborhoods are often made unrecognizable in its wake.

 For all the damage wrought by rain, no one is campaigning to stop rain.
-No one works on a a housing project with the expectation that it will prevent rain from happening.
+No one works on a housing project with the precondition that rain will be prevented.
 Instead, all developments are built with the expectation that it will *withstand* rain.
 The savviest of projects go a step further to benefit from rain by capturing it (think rain barrels and water retention systems).

 Like rain, we need to adopt strategies to withstand, capture, and grow with gentrification.
-Rather than new white residents driving up property taxes and pushing out Hispanic long-time homeowners, new residents can move into an ADU's owned by those legacy homeowners, thereby contributing to black generational wealth and allowing both to coexist.
-Rather than see black and brown culture replaced by yoga studios and boba shops, those new studios and shops can be the lessees of a community land trust formed by the legacy black and brown neighbors prior to the gentrifier's arrival.
+Rather than new white residents driving up property taxes and pushing out Hispanic long-time homeowners, new residents can move into an ADU's owned by those legacy homeowners, thereby contributing to their generational wealth.
+Rather than see black culture replaced by yoga studios and boba shops, those new studios and shops can be the lessees of a community land trust formed by the legacy neighbors prior to the gentrifier's arrival.

 We need rain because we need water.